Klipper3d/klipper/docs/FAQ.md

 ### How do I change the serial baud rate?

-The default baud rate is 250000 in both the Klipper micro-controller configuration and in the Klipper host software.
-This works on almost all micro-controllers and it is the recommended setting.
-(Most online guides that refer to a baud rate of 115200 are outdated.)
+The recommended baud rate for Klipper is 250000.
+This baud rate works well on all micro-controller boards that Klipper supports.
+If you've found an online guide recommending a different baud rate, then ignore that part of the guide and continue with the default value of 250000.

-If you need to change the baud rate, then the new rate will need to be configured in the micro-controller (during **make menuconfig**) and that updated code will need to be flashed to the micro-controller.
+If you want to change the baud rate anyway, then the new rate will need to be configured in the micro-controller (during **make menuconfig**) and that updated code will need to be compiled and flashed to the micro-controller.
 The Klipper printer.cfg file will also need to be updated to match that baud rate (see the example.cfg file for details).
 For example:
 ```
 [mcu]
 baud: 250000